intelligenthack/badgie-migrator/README.md

 3. The state of migrations is kept safe in a database table.
 The table is easy to understand and "hack" if you ever need to -- not that this is ever required.
 4. Migrations are ever only run once, even if idempotent.
 Safety in depth.
 5. The tool catches migration mutations and stops them (unless you force it not to!) because we want to be able to run migrations on a "blank" db and recreate the current state reliably.
 If we mutate migrations we change the "past" and therefore the schema will not be the same between current systems (pre mutation) and newer systems (post mutation).
-6. We support cases in which you have multiple migration folders, and/or multiple db connections, so you can use this little tool agains big systems
+6. We support cases in which you have multiple migration folders, and/or multiple db connections, so you can use this little tool against big systems

 ## Installation